-Additional information on the Employee Assistance and Occupational Health Services may be found on Occupational Health Strategy page of the department's website.
+Additional information on the Employee Assistance and Occupational Health Services may be found on Occupational Health Strategy page of the Department's Website.

-- 1.2 A period of illness is defined as any period in which a teacher is medically unfit to carry out his/her full duties irrespective of whether the employing school is open for normal business or not. - 1.3 Sick leave may be granted to a teacher who is unable to perform his/her duties - because of illness, injury or - when absent for the purpose of obtaining health-related services (e.g. Doctor/Dentist) provided such appointments could not have been arranged outside of regular working hours or working days. - 1.4 The granting of sick leave to a teacher who is ill is intended to provide an adequate opportunity for that teacher to recover from the illness and its effects so that s/he may make an early return to duty without a likelihood of a relapse into illness.
-Therefore it would be contrary to the express purpose of this scheme, to engage in any activity (e.g. travel abroad, gainful employment or self-employment) which in the opinion of the OHS could be regarded as impeding that teacher's progress to recovery. - 1.5 The approval of the employer must be sought prior to a teacher travelling abroad while on sick leave.
-The employer must in turn seek the advice of the OHS before deciding on the matter. - 1.6 Sick leave periods are calculated retrospectively and include weekends, school closures and days on which a teacher is not timetabled for attendance (e.g. jobsharers), occurring within the period of absence.
+- 1.2 A period of illness is defined as any period in which a special needs assistant is medically unfit to carry out his/her full duties irrespective of whether the employing school is open for normal business or not. - 1.3 Sick leave may be granted to a special needs assistant who is unable to perform his/her duties - because of illness, injury or - when absent for the purpose of obtaining health-related services (e.g. Doctor/Dentist) provided such appointments could not have been arranged outside of regular working hours or working days. - 1.4 The granting of sick leave to a special needs assistant who is ill is intended to provide an adequate opportunity for that special needs assistant to recover from the illness and its effects so that s/he may make an early return to duty without a likelihood of a relapse into illness.
+Therefore it would be contrary to the express purpose of this scheme, to engage in any activity (e.g. travel abroad, gainful employment or self-employment) which in the opinion of the OHS could be regarded as impeding that special needs assistant's progress to recovery. - 1.5 The approval of the employer must be sought prior to the special needs assistant travelling abroad while on sick leave.
+The employer must seek the advice of the OHS before deciding on the matter. - 1.6 Sick leave periods are calculated retrospectively and include weekends, school closures and days on which a special needs assistant is not timetabled for attendance (e.g. jobsharers), occurring within the period of absence.

-1.7 A teacher's entitlement to the sick leave provisions outlined herein shall cease on the expiry of the contract and that contract not having been renewed.
+- 1.7 For the purposes of the special needs assistant paid sick leave scheme, qualifying service includes all aggregated SNA service in primary, voluntary secondary, community and comprehensive schools and with ETBI's where the service was funded from monies provided by the Oireachtais. - 1.8 A special needs assistant's entitlement to the sick leave provisions outlined herein shall cease on the expiry of the contract and that contract not having been renewed.